isaaccorley/torchrs/README.md

 <img src="./assets/etci2021.jpg" width="450px"></img>

-The [ETCI 2021 Dataset](https://nasa-impact.github.io/etci2021/) is a Flood Detection segmentation dataset of SAR images taken by the [ESA Sentinel-1 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-1).
+The [ETCI 2021 Dataset](https://nasa-impact.github.io/etci2021/) is a flood detection segmentation dataset of SAR images taken by the [ESA Sentinel-1 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-1).
 The dataset contains pairs of VV and VH polarization images processed by the Hybrid Pluggable Processing Pipeline (hyp3) along with corresponding binary flood and water body ground truth masks.

 The dataset can be downloaded (5.6GB) using `scripts/download_etci2021.sh` and instantiated below: